aevyrie/bevy_mod_picking/README.md

 ## Getting Started

-To run the 3d_scene example, a modified version of the `bevy` example of the same name, clone this repository and run:
+To run the 3d_scene example - a modified version of the `bevy` example of the same name - clone this repository and run:
 ```console
 cargo run --example 3d_scene
 ```